eu.webtoolkit.jwt

 Contents for the dialog is defined by adding it to the getContents() widget.

-This dialog looks like this (using the standard look):
+This dialog looks like this (using the default css themes):

 A simple custom dialog (default)